Debug GitLab CI/CD Pipelines with Metasploit

 statically linked

-Other networking aspects should also be taken into consideration, in case you
+Other networking aspects should also be taken into consideration.
+In case you

-you will need to setup your local
+, you will need to setup your

-firewall as such:
+local firewall as follows:

 networking.firewall = {